Paste source text

 Use this template when your source facts are ready to paste before quote.

-P0 boundary
+Template boundary

 These limits keep the page aligned with what the current app route can render.